SciML/DiffEqFlux.jl/README.md

 DiffEqFlux.jl is not just for neural ordinary differential equations.
 DiffEqFlux.jl is for universal differential equations.
-For an overview of the topic with applications, consult the paper [Universal Differential Equatoins for Scientific Machine Learning](https://arxiv.org/abs/2001.04385)
+For an overview of the topic with applications, consult the paper [Universal Differential Equations for Scientific Machine Learning](https://arxiv.org/abs/2001.04385)

 As such, it is the first package to support and demonstrate: